RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 >**Note**: If you have already imported the BANKDEMO enterprise server as part of the "Getting started with Rocket Enterprise Developer for Visual Studio 2022" tutorial, and HACloud service is running, you can skip these steps.

 The Enterprise Server security features are enabled by default.
 However, tutorials that use enterprise server regions assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
-See *To Disable the Default Enterprise Server Security Configuration* for more information. <!-- There was some discussion about this part of the instructions.
-Should we change the guidance for disabling ES security in any way? -->
+See *To Disable the Default Enterprise Server Security Configuration* for more information.

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials, then this should be performed on a network-isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
 For more details, see *To Recreate the Default Enterprise Server Security Configuration* in the product documentation.